SK11GS/Builders-Glitch/Usecases/US2-hiringmanager-submission.md

 # Use case - Candidate resume submission

-This use case is about allowing candidates to submit a resume, refine the resume, and generate an anonymized summary.
+This use case is about allowing hiring managers to submit and refine a job requisition before submitting it to the Match AI.

 ## Involved containers
 <Container image goes here>